Policy Management

 As we move into this next section, let’s focus on identifying and enforcing a runtime policy in the cluster.
 For the upcoming example, we will focus on stopping the Ubuntu package manager from being run on pods in our cluster.
 Our example container ctf-web-to-system has this package manager in the container.
 Let’s ensure that it never calls for updates while present in our clusters.

 RHACS observes container processes and collects this information to enable you to craft policies to prevent behavior that you don’t like.
 This information can also create baseline policy configurations that the user can update.
-Runtime policies can include all build-time and deploy-time policy criteria but they can also include data about process executions during runtime.
+Runtime policies can include build-time and deploy-time policy criteria but they can also include data about process executions during runtime.
+However, runtime policies that use “audit logs” event source cannot use build and deploy criteria at all as they are Kubernetes specific events.

 The example below demonstrates how security may want to block a package manager from downloading any packages to the container.
 This runtime enforcement option is the first in the process of shifting left.
 After runtime enforcement, you will want to stop the package manager from being used in the container altogether.